vitalilly/cards/README.md

-# Asteroids
+# unnamed project

-Remake of the Asteroid classic retro game with Lua and [Love2D](https://love2d.org).
+Code adapted from github.com/florimondmanca/Asteroid Remake of the Asteroid classic retro game with Lua and [Love2D](https://love2d.org).
 This is a prototype.

 ![Screenshot](media/cover.png)

-## Download
+## Asteroid

-You can download the game at [florimondmanca.itch.io](https://florimondmanca.itch.io/asteroids).
+You can download the original asteroids game at [florimondmanca.itch.io](https://florimondmanca.itch.io/asteroids).

 ## Installation